noyainrain/listling/_sources/README.md.txt

 # Open Listling

-Web app for collaboratively composing lists.
+Web app to make and edit lists collaboratively.

 You can give it a try on [Listling](https://listling.org/).